An Offshore Accident Firm You Can Trust

-What Are Common Causes of Offshore Accidents?
+Common Causes of Offshore Accidents

-The years of experience that we have in dealing with offshore accidents have revealed a common thread in what causes these accidents to occur.
+The years of experience that we have in dealing with offshore accidents have revealed a common thread in what causes these incidents to occur.
 As unfortunate as it may be, employer negligence is one of the most common causes of accidents for employees who are working offshore.
 Regardless of the specific occupation title, every offshore worker is put under the care of an employer for the majority of their day.
-It is the legal responsibility of a offshore employer to maintain a safe working environment and to protect employees against avoidable hazards.
+It is the legal responsibility of an offshore employer to maintain a safe working environment and to protect employees against avoidable hazards.

-Injured offshore workers commonly suffer injuries such as the following:
+Offshore workers commonly suffer injuries such as:

 These accidents can be caused by fires, falls, equipment failures, or other deck accidents.
 Every offshore company is required to train employees on current safety standards and practices, but sometimes employers can become lazy or negligent, and it is the workers who pay the price.

-Common Offshore Accidents
+Types of Common Offshore Accidents

 Offshore Fires & Explosions

 Because of the combustible nature of drilling, offshore rigs are at significant risk of fires and explosions.
 While these types of events occur infrequently, they are usually the most catastrophic type of offshore accident.
 One of the most notable explosions occurred in 2010 when the blowout preventer on the Deepwater Horizon oil rig failed.
 The ensuing explosion killed 11 workers and injured dozens more.
 Fires or explosions can also be caused by poorly maintained pipelines, improperly stored fuel, or collisions between multiple vessels.

-Many scenarios can cause a fire or an explosion on an offshore vessel.
-Vessels carry a large amount of fuel; something as simple as an improperly maintained pipeline can ignite a fire.
 These incidents are no light matter.

-After an explosion, the entire vessel may sink.
+After an explosion, the vessel may sink.
 A fire can be equally as damaging and may quickly spread across the entire offshore platform, trapping workers and leaving no room for escape.

 Oil Rig Injuries